 The independent development of equitable property rights

 English equity laws and common law had binding legal status in Mandatory Palestine.
-As already noted, this was rooted in the Mandatory constitution, which remained in effect even after the establishment of the State of Israel.
+As already noted, this was rooted in the Mandatory constitution, which remained in force even after the establishment of the State of Israel.
 During that period, English law served as the normative source for various doctrines in the field of land law, and particularly rights developed in the courts of equity.
-Thus, for example, Israeli courts recognized property rights "stemming from equity."
-They ruled, in accordance with laws imported from English law, that a person holding a contract to acquire rights in land has an equitable right of ownership in the property, even though the transferor remains the property owner by law.
+Thus, for example, Israeli courts recognized equitable property rights.
+They ruled, in accordance with laws imported from English law, that a person holding a contract to acquire rights in land has an equitable right of ownership in that property, even though the transferor remains the property owner by law.
 The main significance of this rule is that the equitable right to property supersedes the rights of any of the transferor’s creditors, with the exception of creditors who have completed the purchase of the asset in value and without notice.
-This ruling was based on the assumption by the courts of equity that a relationship of constructivist trust exists between the legal owner and the equitable owner and, therefore, the creditors of the trustee (the transferor) cannot go down the assets that he holds in trust for the beneficiary (the transferee).
+This ruling was based on the assumption by the courts of equity that a relationship of constructive trust exists between the legal owner and the equitable owner and, therefore, the creditors of the trustee (the transferor) cannot collect his debts from the assets that he holds in trust for the beneficiary (the transferee).
 Yet another doctrine adopted in Israel was the doctrine of equitable interests by virtue of estoppel.
 Israeli courts have ruled in accordance with this doctrine that the legal owner of an estopped property cannot claim his rights from someone who mistakenly held, used and invested in the property over time without the permission, but with the knowledge and the absence of any objection, on the part of that legal owner.